What is a Roger?

 I still don't know what you're talking about.

 That's perfectly fine.
 The details aren't important.
-Join us and you can learn what it's all about.
+Stop by and Roger with us.